ivuk/eramba-vagrant/README.md

 a zip file named `eramba_v2.zip` in the root directory of this Git repository.

-In case you don't feel like installing Ansible just for running this one instance of `vagrant up`. there's a shell script which can also be used for provisioning, provided you edit the Vagrantfile accordingly.
+In case you don't feel like installing Ansible just for running this one instance of `vagrant up`, there's a shell script which can also be used for provisioning, provided you edit the Vagrantfile accordingly.
 Note that the shell script lacks the setting up of the cron tasks.